cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 When the ``solve`` method is called with `gp=True`, the problem is parsed as a disciplined geometric program instead of a disciplined convex program.
-For more information, see the `DGP tutorial </tutorial/dgp/index>`.
+For more information, see the :doc:`DGP tutorial </tutorial/dgp/index>`.

 Solver stats
 ------------